mohamedawnallah/Function-Plotter/README.md

 ## Tests
 To run the tests for the app, navigate to the project root and run the command `pytest`.
 This will run all the tests in the `app/tests/` directory.

+## Contribute
+Function Plotter is an open-source project and we welcome any contributions.
+If you have any ideas or suggestions for new features, feel free to submit a pull request or open an issue on the Github repository.

 ## Licensing
 Function Plotter is released under the MIT license.
 Please see the LICENSE file for more information.